The ‘shocking’ Robbie Williams controversy depicted in his new biopic

 Director Michael Gracey (The Greatest Showman), who previously teased the biopic would be “out of the ordinary”, employed the same WETA FX artists who worked on the Planet of the Apes franchise to bring the monkey to life.

-For the film, Jonno Davies is the one who wore the motion-capture suit – Andy Serkis-style – to capture the monkey’s movement, while Williams himself provided the voice.
+For the film, Jonno Davies is the one who wore the motion-capture suit – Andy Serkis-style – to capture the monkey’s movement, and he also provides the voice for all of the spoken dialogue.
+Meanwhile, Williams himself sings on the tracks in the film.

 Gracey told Deadline back when the film was first announced: “As for how we represent Robbie in the film, that bit is top secret.
 I want to do this in a really original way.
 I just want the audience to… think, ‘I’ve never seen this before’.